Illustration of a man doing a barbell bench press

 Summary

 The bench press is a compound lift that will bulk up your chest, shoulders, and triceps.
-Problem is, you might have trouble getting even development in those three muscle groups.
-It’s more likely that your triceps will lag behind, but occasionally it can be your chest or shoulders that refuse to grow.
+However, you might have trouble getting even development in those three muscle groups.
+It’s more likely that your triceps will lag behind, but occasionally, it can be your chest or shoulders that refuse to grow.

 The first solution is to use a grip width that evens out your limiting factors.
 If benching works your chest but doesn’t do much for your shoulders or triceps, then try a slightly narrower grip.
 On the other hand, if benching leaves your chest feeling fresh, try going wider.
 The trick is to feel it as evenly as possible in all three muscle groups, ideally while still having your chests be the limiting factor.